Archives for posts with tag: wayfinding

 People will always need to know where they are, how to reach their destination, what is happening there, and how to exit.

-This week, I want to dive into the topic of wayfinding in ChurchWorld – I hope you will enjoy the journey!
+For the next few days, I want to dive into the topic of wayfinding in ChurchWorld – I hope you will enjoy the journey!